thegetty/inventories-and-surveys/content/part-2/chapter-6.md

 It is also recommended that the assessment process include a public participation strategy to engage individuals and a range of community groups, organizations, and institutions with knowledge of the survey area and with interests in shaping the focus and content of a survey.
 Importantly, the needs assessment phase can be the start of a successful program for long-term public engagement in a survey and associated inventory.

-## Assessing Existing Heritage Information
+## Assessing Existing Heritage Information {#assessing-existing-heritage-information}

 Existing heritage information may be available from previous surveys, nominations for resource designation or listing, and other data collection activities.
 Existing information may also include historic contexts, thematic studies, and thematic frameworks (see the **sidebar on this subject** in chapter 2).
 While ideally this information is contained within an associated inventory, it may also be the case that no inventory exists or an existing inventory is not comprehensive.
 Compiling information outside of an inventory can be a challenging and time-consuming process, particularly if the information is of substantial quantity, in disparate locations, and differing in format, quality, and usability.